A Constipated Monkey

-A Constipated Monkey is the debut studio album by American rapper Kurious from Harlem.
-It was released on January 18, 1994 through Hoppoh Recordings/Columbia Records/Sony Music Entertainment.
-Recording sessions took place in New York at Chung King Studios, Rampant Recording Studio and LGK Studios.
-Production was handled by The Beatnuts, Stimulated Dummies, Pete Nice and DJ Richie Rich of 3rd Bass, and Bosco Money of Downtown Science.
-It features guest appearances from Casual, MF Grimm, Psycho Les, Kadi and The Omen.
-The album peaked at #68 on the Top R&B/Hip-Hop Albums and #31 on the Heatseekers Albums in the United States.
+A Constipated Monkey is the debut studio album by American rapper Kurious.
+It was released on January 18, 1994, through Hoppoh Recordings/Columbia Records/Sony Music Entertainment.
+The recording sessions took place in New York at Chung King Studios, Rampant Recording Studio, and LGK Studios.
+The album was produced by the Beatnuts, Stimulated Dummies, Pete Nice and DJ Richie Rich of 3rd Bass, and Bosco Money of Downtown Science.
+It features guest appearances from Casual, MF Grimm, Psycho Les, Kadi and the Omen.
+The album peaked at No. 68 on the Top R&B/Hip-Hop Albums and No. 31 on the Heatseekers Albums in the United States.
 A Constipated Monkey produced three singles: "Walk Like a Duck", "Uptown Shit" and "I'm Kurious".